paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 * [Empowering Community-Driven Governance on Cardano](https://www.youtube.com/watch?app=desktop&v=YvTfSx6pv9Y) (December 2022)<sup><a href="#mbo">2</a></sup>
 * [Essential Governance: Building Strong Blockchain Foundations](https://www.youtube.com/watch?v=lHlofcMNNo8) (November 2023)

 <a name="dependency"></a><sup>1</sup> The current proposal incorporates research conducted by the [Center for Humane Technology](https://www.humanetech.com/).
-Decision-making processes based on token-weighted governance, such as [CIP-1694](https://github.com/cardano-foundation/CIPs/tree/master/CIP-1694), are out of scope for the current proposal. **The current proposal offers an approach to mitigate risks associated with token-weighted governance models, in which users with the most tokens have the biggest share of voting power.**
+Decision-making processes based on token-weighted governance, such as [CIP-1694](https://github.com/cardano-foundation/CIPs/tree/master/CIP-1694), are out of scope for the current proposal. **The current proposal offers a complementary approach to mitigate risks associated with token-weighted governance models, in which users with the most tokens have the biggest share of voting power.**

 <a name="mbo"></a><sup>2</sup> The video refers to the Cardano Member-Based Organization (MBO), also known as [Intersect](https://www.intersectmbo.org/).